Azure/MS-AMP/README.md

 - O2: From O1 to O2, our main focus is on enabling the use of low-bit data formats for auxiliary tensors in the Adam/AdamW optimizer without any loss in accuracy.
 Specifically, we are able to maintain accuracy by representing the first-order optimizer state in FP8 and the second-order state in FP16.
 This optimization has the potential to save up to 62.5% of GPU memory for the optimizer when the model size is particularly large.

 - O3: This optimization level is specifically designed for ZeRO-optimizer in advanced distributed traning framework DeepSpeed.
-ZeRO separates model weigths into regular weights and master weights, with the former used for network forward/backward on each GPU, and the latter used for model updating in the optimizer.
+ZeRO separates model weights into regular weights and master weights, with the former used for network forward/backward on each GPU, and the latter used for model updating in the optimizer.
 This separation allows us to use 8-bit data precision for regular weights and weight broadcasting, which reduces GPU memory and bandwidth usage even further.

 Here are details of different MS-AMP optimization levels:
 | Optimization Level  | Computation(GEMM) | Comm  | Weight | Master Weight  | Weight Gradient | Optimizer States |